josefmayer/io-file-buffer/README.md

-## Read and Write File with Buffers
+## Read and Write File with Buffers, AWSgit
 File read and write in Java <br />
 Using Java NIO Buffer and Direct Buffer <br />
 Measure time of reading and writing files of different sizes <br />
-Logging results to a file
+Logging results to a file <br />

+Add Terraform project <br />
+Test on AWS EC2 instance with Ubuntu <br />

 ### Technologies
-JSE, Buffer, Direct Buffer, FileChannel
+JSE, Buffer, Direct Buffer, FileChannel <br />
+AWS, Terraform

 ### Steps